 Brady’s home in Brookline, Massachusetts, one of three properties the power couple owns according to ESPN’s Jeff Darlington, is listed for sale.
 While some ravenous football minds have suggested this means Brady is scheming to leave Boston and the New England Patriots dynasty after this season, the reality is that Brady’s simply making a smart business decision.
 I mean, wouldn’t you think about selling your place if it was going for $39.5 million?

-Tom Brady’s House
+Video Tour of Tom Brady’s House

-The five-bedroom home at 112 Woodland Road is listed on Coldwell Banker’s website and includes seven bathrooms, a three-car garage, circular driveway, family room, dining room, living room, recreation room, kids play room, wine room, full chef’s kitchen, gym, spa and an “outdoor organic herb/vegetable garden” because of course Tom Brady needs a damn “outdoor organic herb/vegetable garden.”
+The five-bedroom home at 112 Woodland Road is listed on Coldwell Banker’s website and includes seven bathrooms, a three-car garage, circular driveway, family room, dining room, living room, recreation room, kids play room, wine room, full chef’s kitchen, gym, spa/sauna, and an “outdoor organic herb/vegetable garden” because of course Tom Brady needs a damn “outdoor organic herb/vegetable garden.”